 The Canadian Primary Care Sentinel Surveillance Network (CPCSSN) is a network of networks.
 It has both core and distributed functions.
 CPCSSN’s core functions include increasing data quality for purposes of disease surveillance, practice quality improvement, research.
-Access to primary care EMR data is made possible by the ongoing acquisition & standardized processing of EMR data across Canada.
+Access to primary care electronic medical record data is made possible by the ongoing acquisition & standardized processing of electronic medical record data across Canada.

 Who Can Access CPCSSN Data?

 Access to the Canadian CPCSSN data repository is available to researchers located at any of the following eligible institutions:

 - Canadian post-secondary institutions and their affiliated institutions including hospitals and research institutes; or

 - Canadian non-governmental, not-for-profit organizations (including community or charitable organizations) with an explicit health research or knowledge translation mandate; or

 - Canadian federal and provincial/territorial government departments or agencies, including regional health authorities, when specific programs of those departments or agencies do not fund the activity that forms the subject matter of the grant; or

 - Other organizations, as by determined CPCSSN, on the condition that the research or research-related activity falls within the principles espoused by publicly funded organizations such as CIHR